TACC/life_sciences_ml_at_tacc/docs/section3/intro_to_dl.rst

         Create a layer of `num_perceptrons` perceptrons, each of dimension `dim` with activation function `activation_function`.
         Initialize the weights of all perceptrons to a random float between 0 and 1.
         """
-        # represent the layer as a list of dictionaries of perceptrons
+        # represent the layer as a list of perceptrons, where each perceptron is a dictionary
         layer = []
         for i in range(num_perceptrons):
             layer.append({"weights": create_perceptron(dim), "activation_function": activation_function})